Alluseri/SeriStyle/README.md

 - Playlists
   - Old UI(will be split into steps later)
 - General
-  - Fix theme colors
-    - Stuff that isn't in Done
   - Old fonts
   - Hide playlists in recommendations(or use API to restore them into videos)
   - Disable notification count limit